synapsestudios/oidc-platform/docs/implementation.md

 ##### response_types

-When a client application redirects their user to the login screen the client applictation will include a "response_type" string in the query parameters.
+When a client application redirects their user to the login screen the client application will include a "response_type" string in the query parameters.
 The client for that application must be configured explicitly to allow that response_type.
 Response types can be `code`, `id_token`, `token` OR a [Multiple-Valued Response Type](http://openid.net/specs/oauth-v2-multiple-response-types-1_0.html#Combination).

 ##### grant_types

 A good guide for OAuth 2.0 grant types can be found [here](https://alexbilbie.com/guide-to-oauth-2-grants/).
 That guide defines grants like this

-> The OAuth 2.0 specification is a flexibile authorization framework that describes a number of grants (“methods”) for a client application to acquire an access token (which represents a user’s permission for the client to access their data) which can be used to authenticate a request to an API endpoint.
+> The OAuth 2.0 specification is a flexible authorization framework that describes a number of grants (“methods”) for a client application to acquire an access token (which represents a user’s permission for the client to access their data) which can be used to authenticate a request to an API endpoint.

 Your client application will tell the OIDC Provider the provider which workflow you're going to use by specifying the grant type and the response_types.
 The authorization_code grant type is the typical OAuth workflow which requires you to have a server that keeps your client secret, the implicit grant type is for things like mobile apps and single page web apps that can't keep a secret.
 Those will be the most used, but there are others described in the above guide.